magoo/redteam-plan/README.md

 - Has a specific [method](https://attack.mitre.org/wiki/Main_Page) or realistic "kill chain" been selected to frame the exercise?
 - Is your goal to simulate an incident in a heavily mitigated risk, or a risk with much less telemetry / preventative measures?
 - During each phase, what is the "break glass"?
 How do you announce widely what the truth is, and what needs to happen next, in case a red team goes awry and causes an outage?
+- Under what circumstances do you want to "call off" the red team?
+  - Consider when it is naturally complete, outside interference requires a shut down, or when the experience is no longer valuable for participants.

 ### Attack Design
 An attack represents the risks you're trying to mitigate, the incident you're trying to handle, or the individuals you're hoping to include on the response.
 These decisions all have planning burdens that are helpful to identify as early as possible.